 * A school district must consult with the paraeducator and apply for the emergency substitute certificate as required in chapter 181-79A WAC.

-- Implementation of the Paraeducator Certificate Program (folder)
+- Implementation of the paraeducator certificate program (folder)

 - Sign up for the Paraeducator Board newsletter